-115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The Sheriff's office Chief Deputy is charged with monitoring for retaliation.
-Should any person who cooperates with a sexual misconduct investigation express fear of retaliation; appropriate protective measures will be taken.
+115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the PREA policy in section 615.5 which outlines the Richland County Jail's protection against retaliation efforts.
+The Chief Corrections Deputy is charged with monitoring for retaliation.
+Should any person who cooperates with a sexual misconduct investigation express fear of retaliation, appropriate protective measures will be taken.
 Retaliation monitoring will be discontinued should the allegation be unfounded.
 Measures include housing changes, removing contact of alleged staff/inmate abusers and emotional support services for those who fear retaliation.
 These steps are properly documented in the PREA policy.

-115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion Richland County Jail staff typically finds alternative housing units that provide protection for the inmate without segregating or isolating them.
+115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion Richland County Jail staff typically find alternative housing units that provide protection for the inmate without segregating or isolating them.
 If they use protective custody, it is for very limited duration only until they can find appropriate housing.
+There were no inmates who allege to have suffered sexual abuse who were assigned to involuntary segregated housing in the past 12 months.

-115.71 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed staff and inmates, administration and the criminal investigator.
+115.71 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed staff and inmates, administration and the investigator.
 There were no documented investigations at the Richland County Jail to review.
-Through the interview with the investigator it was determined that investigations are not terminated should the source of the allegation recant.
+Through the interview with the investigator, it was determined that investigations are not terminated should the source of the allegation recant.
 Should criminal prosecution be considered, the investigator coordinates with the state's attorney.
 Polygraph tests are not used in the course of their investigations.
 All written reports are retained for as long as the alleged abuser is incarcerated or employed by the facility plus five years.
 Investigations will not be terminated due to the departure of an alleged abuser or victim.
 These steps are properly documented in the PREA policy.
-At the time of the time of the on-site audit the investigator with the Richland County Sheriff's Department was responsible for administrative investigations until either the administrator or the PREA Coordinator can complete specialized training.
 Investigations include efforts to determine whether staff actions/failures contributed to the abuse documented through written reports, which will include physical/testimonial evidence, credibility assessments and investigative facts and findings.

 115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion The investigator was knowledgeable as to his role when conducting administrative investigations.
-He was fully aware that the facility uses no standard higher than the preponderance of evidence in making final determinations of sexual abuse/harassment - meaning that the facility can take necessary actions when at the conclusion of the investigation the evidence leads them to believe the incident more than likely occurred (greater than 50%).
+He was fully aware that the facility uses no standard higher than the preponderance of evidence in making final determinations of sexual abuse/ harassment - meaning that the facility can take necessary actions when at the conclusion of the investigation the evidence leads them to believe the incident more than likely occurred (greater than 50%).